Published · Updated ·

 They're close competitors targeting similar users.
 Originality.ai scored 76% on the Scribbr independent test (the highest public benchmark).
 Winston AI claims 99.98% on its own published benchmark but hasn't been independently tested by Scribbr.
 Originality.ai's Pro plan costs $14.95/month vs Winston AI's Essential at $18/month.
 Originality.ai offers pay-per-scan flexibility and is better suited for agencies.
 Winston AI has lower false positives in some tests and better enterprise features (team dashboards, HUMN-1 certification).
 If accuracy is the priority, Originality.ai has the better independent data.
 If false positives concern you, Winston AI may edge ahead.

 The evidence suggests yes, along with every other AI detector.
 The Liang et al. (2023) Stanford study found AI detectors flag 61.22% of TOEFL essays written by non-native English speakers as AI-generated, with 19.8% unanimously misclassified by all 7 detectors tested.
-A 2024 educator survey found Originality.ai's false positive rate spiked to 25% for non-native English speakers.
+More recent 2026 research continues to find disproportionately high false-positive rates on authentic student writing, especially from non-native speakers.
 Originality.ai has acknowledged this and stated their tool is designed for publishers and agencies, not academic assessment of student writing.
 Non-native speakers use simpler, more predictable vocabulary, which overlaps with patterns detectors associate with AI output.

 Ready to Make Your Writing Undetectable?